awslabs/aws-glue-schema-registry/README.md

 * List only the classes you actually expect on the topic.
 Each entry is one class the deserializer is permitted to construct from data it received.

-**This is a behavior change in 1.1.28.** Consumers that previously relied on automatic POJO deserialization must set both properties to keep working; otherwise they will receive `JsonDataWithSchema` and fail on the cast.
+**This is a breaking behavior change in 2.0.0.** Consumers that previously relied on automatic POJO deserialization must set both properties to keep working; otherwise they will receive `JsonDataWithSchema` and fail on the cast.